FAIR Rare Books Guide

 How FAIR routes collectors to rare-books specialists

-FAIR is most useful when the owner knows the value question is copy-specific and needs a real rare-books specialist instead of generic autograph pricing.
+FAIR is most useful when the value question is copy-specific and needs a real rare-books specialist instead of generic autograph pricing.

 • Start with FAIR's rare-books specialists if you already know the material is book-market driven.